Course Number: BA 213

 Satisfies General Education requirement: No

-- Incorporate and use basic managerial accounting terminology and concepts in a business environment and communicate effectively.
+- Communicate effectively using basic managerial accounting terminology and concepts in a business environment.

 - Use an understanding of cost concepts for product costing and to analyze relevant costs.